pagekit/docs/adding-content.md

 To edit your content you can use HTML and/or Markdown.
 Pagekit provides a clever editor with real-time preview.
 You write your content on the left and can immediately see the result on the right side.
 The editor includes a toolbar to improve your workflow by letting you easily insert links, lists, quotes and media.
 For example, by clicking on the image icon inside the toolbar, a placeholder area will be inserted into your content.
 Then you can just drag and drop your image into the area to upload it.

 Every object can be modified through a settings panel.
-Just hver the object,
+Just hover the object,